thutterer/ghost_train/README.md

+# how the install command will work

+> $ ghost_train new foo

+- creates a `foo` folder
+- inside is - directly - the "front" engine, so there is a `foo/app` and so on
+- also `foo/Gemfile` is ready and requires the current folder (as the "front" engine)
+- not sure if that flies, but sounds like a great idea ;)

 # Ghost train

 > _All aboard!_

-Have you ever noticed how short after the exitement of a `rails new` you always have to do the same basic things all over again?
+Have you ever noticed how short after the excitement of a `rails new` you always have to do the same basic things all over again?
 User authentication, authorization, administration, database configuration, preparation, migrations and schema.
 To just name a few.
 The moment you create a new Rails app, you pretty much duplicate a few dozens files you had, or wished to have, like this already in all your other Rails apps.

 _That's not very DRY, is it?_

 Here comes the Ghost train.
-It's a zero-conf, minimal-maintenance Rails in a box, basically.
+It's a zero-conf, minimal-maintenance Rails-in-a-box, basically.

 _This project including this README is still pre-release, by the way.
 If something is unclear or not working as described, please open an issue so we can fix that :)_